aeldemery/gtk4_shadertoy/README.md

 ## About <a name = "about"></a>

 A trial to implement gtk4 shadertoy demo in vala. ~~Currently it doesn't work :(~~.
-It slowly come to life :).
+It comes slowly to life :).

 ## Screenshot <a name = "screenshot"></a>